 The color of a Maine Coon’s eyes also relies on genetics.
 They typically inherit the eye color of one of their parents.
 Most often, you’ll see eye colors of green or copper, but these can also have varying shades (yellow, emerald, etc).

 Why did your cat’s black coat turn reddish-brown?

 “Rusting” is a condition where the black coat turns red or reddish-brown.
 The red color looks like the coat is bleached from the sun.
 However, healthy coats do not bleach from the sun.

-- Black coat is produced by a pigment called melanin.
+- A black coat is produced by a pigment called melanin.

-- Melanin is found in higher concentrations in black-coated animals than other color coats.
+- Melanin is found in higher concentrations in black-coated animals than in other color coats.

 - Tyrosine is an amino acid necessary for melanin.